gamerboyrts-a11y/Live-Spam-Tracker/README.md

 ## Rank-Twitch-Chat-Spam

   The Ultimate Real-Time Chat Meter.
+Check chats mood with a glance.
   Perfect for when you don't want polls or polls are not fast enough.

 A powerful, browser-based dashboard that tracks, ranks, and visualizes the most spammed words and emotes in any Twitch chat in real-time.
 Designed specifically for streamers and OBS overlays.